 All supported by 69,000 m2 of Kingflor® System: KF70 1.0mm BMT Deckform Z350

 As Jack Huang, Structural Manager for Fielders, tells us, “Fielders Design Solutions Group (DSG) was involved from the early stages of the Woolworths Chilled Distribution Centre project at Eastern Creek.
-We worked closely with BESIX Watpac (the builder) and Costin Roe Consulting (the structural engineer) to develop the most efficient structural solution for the suspended warehouse floors.
+We worked closely with our client Santana Stud Welding (the deck installer), BESIX Watpac (the builder) and Costin Roe Consulting (the structural engineer) to develop the most efficient structural solution for the suspended warehouse floors.

 Improved site safety with a strong, stable work surface